muldoon2007/muldoon2007.github.io/_posts/2020-04-17-programming-rules-thumb.markdown

 ## Technologies

-### Rule 10: When to make a microservice
+### Rule 10: When to make a serverless function

-I would use a microservice when I have a relatively small and simple chunk of code that needs to run every once in a while.
+I would use a serverless function when I have a relatively small and simple chunk of code that needs to run every once in a while.

 ### Rule 11: Which database technology to choose